betable/betable-ios-air-sdk/README.md

 Bet events are sent after bets are made to confirm that they have been successfully completed.
 When you issue a bet you should wait for the event to return before updating the UI.

-Every type of bet has 2 events associated with it. `CREATED` and `ERROR` The data associated with the `CREATED` events is the JSON decoded object of what the server returns from the API calls.
-You can find documentation on that [here](https://developers.betable.com/docs/#post-gamesgameidbet).
+Every type of bet has 2 events associated with it. `CREATED` and `ERROR` The data associated with the `CREATED` events is the JSON decoded object of what the server returns from the API calls with the addition of a key `nonce` if you passed in an optional bet nonce when you created the bet.
+You can find documentation on what the API returns [here](https://developers.betable.com/docs/#post-gamesgameidbet).
 The data associated with the `ERROR` events is a object contain `code`, `domain`, and `user_info`, which describe what the nature of the error is.

 **Types:**